 This post may contain affiliate links, which means if you purchase through these links, we may receive a small commission at no cost to you.
 Thank you for supporting our website.

-This was a press trip was organised by the Azores Tourism Board (ATB).
+This was a press trip organised by the Azores Tourism Board (ATB).
 The opinions expressed within this article are solely the author’s and do not reflect the opinions and beliefs of ATB.

 A world away, at an almost halfway point between the Americas and Europe, sits the archipelago of the Azores, a volcanic, subtropical paradise.
 Whispers of it being home to the legendary Atlantis, a utopian kingdom lost to the ocean.